List of Six Feet Under characters: George Sibley

 George Sibley, played by James Cromwell, is Ruth's second husband, a professor of geology who had been married six times previously.
 He has two children from a previous marriage: a son, Brian, and a daughter, Maggie, who is a traveling pharmaceutical representative.
 While he was still a student, George dated a woman and she became pregnant with a son, Kyle.
 Before Kyle was born, however, George signed away his custodial rights, and Kyle, though he was born into great wealth, intensely hated his father and sent boxes of feces to the Fisher home.
 George and Kyle later reconcile with Ruth's help.
-George suffers from psychotic depression and undergoes electroconvulsive therapy, still recovering from the wounds of his mother's suicide when he was a child in 1953.
+George has psychotic depression and undergoes electroconvulsive therapy, still recovering from the wounds of his mother's suicide when he was a child in 1953.
 It soon becomes too much for Ruth to take care of him, and the two separate.
 After adjusting, he reveals to Ruth that he is engaged for the eighth time.
 Ruth warns this new fiancée of George's past and sabotages the relationship.
 George and Ruth later reconcile at the time of Nate's death.
 They plan to move in together but Ruth changes her mind at the last minute, preferring her independence.
 Meanwhile, his daughter Maggie walks out of his life after blaming him for her problems.
 Ruth and George remain in separate residences, but stay together until her death in 2025.